onewinter/spritesheet-generator/README.md

+# Fork Description
+Added a Unity-specific check to the Spritesheet generator that will not allow you to generate spritesheets larger than 16384 in a single dimension, the limit for textures in Unity.

 # Description

 Spritesheet generator is for those who work with Photoshop's animation functions and want to easily export their animations into a simple spritesheet.